 How Does Buying Off-Plan Work In Dubai?

-There’s a wealth of opportunities to buy Off plan apartments for sale in Dubai, Properties For Sale In Golf Gate Damac Hills In line with demand, particularly with the 2020 World Expo in sight, there are plenty of ongoing and planned developments in the city, but also plenty of property available for immediate occupation if you prefer.
+There’s a wealth of opportunities to buy Off plan apartments for sale in Dubai, Properties For Sale In Golf Gate Damac Hills In line with demand, particularly with the 2020 World Expo insight, there are plenty of ongoing and planned developments in the city, but also plenty of property available for immediate occupation if you prefer.

 Buying an existing property is generally quicker, with potentially long waits possible for off-plan developments.
 However, new builds come with fantastic quality guarantees and the chance to ultimately walk into an immaculate property mean that off-plan is an exciting idea for many.

 RERA has introduced a new set of regulations to ensure developers meet all commitments to projects and buyers.
 Buying off-plan in Dubai has never been safer.
-Before they can open up investments to buyers, RERA now requires developers to pay in full for the land as well as make a down payment of 20 per cent as bank guarantee, or deposit 20 per cent in an escrow account, or complete 20 per cent of the development.
+Before they can open up investments to buyers, RERA now requires developers to pay in full for the land as well as make a down payment of 20 per cent as a bank guarantee, or deposit 20 per cent in an escrow account, or complete 20 per cent of the development.

 In addition, developers have to guarantee their project will be completed on time and need to put a 10 per cent performance guarantee in place.
-Any investor should check a sales agreement before signing to be sure what compensation they are entitled to in the unlikely event that a development is not completed on time.
+Any investor should check a sales agreement before signing to be sure what compensation they are entitled to in the unlikely event that development is not completed on time.

 In any event, before handing over your deposit, which can be anywhere between 5 and 15 per cent, be certain to check that the developer is registered with RERA.
 They should also hold an escrow account.
 Escrow accounts hold funds securely until all parties have met their obligations, at which time funds are released from the account as agreed.
 Any deposit for an off plan property should be paid into a RERA approved escrow account.